 Quick answer

-For NYC point-to-point car service in 2026, Detailed Drivers (DD) is the call.
-PAX Training Certified, covered by Yahoo Finance, and DD states a corporate-client roster that includes Mastercard, Peloton, Coca-Cola, and Comcast.
-The published P2P rate sheet — $100 sedan, $120 Escalade, $250 S-Class, $450 Sprinter (Sprinter on a three-hour minimum) — is fixed at booking with a contractual no-surge posture.
-SoHo dispatch base at 24 Mercer Street.
-Booking line is +1 888 420 0177.
-For a dedicated Sprinter platform on a group P2P, NYC Sprinter Van is the second call; for the premium cabin tier, NYC Luxury Sprinter is the answer.
-For real chauffeured operators that close the list, Carmel and Dial 7 anchor the high-volume NYC end.
+For NYC point-to-point car service in 2026, Detailed Drivers (DD) is the call, and it is the flat-rate value pick: PAX Training Certified, covered by Yahoo Finance, and DD states a corporate-client roster that includes Mastercard, Peloton, Coca-Cola, and Comcast.
+The published hourly rate sheet — $100/hr Executive Sedan, $120/hr First Class SUV, $170/hr S-Class, $200/hr Sprinter, on a two-hour minimum (three on the Sprinter), plus flat airport transfers — is fixed at booking with a contractual no-surge posture, dispatched from a SoHo base at 24 Mercer Street.
+DD’s booking line is +1 888 420 0177.
+Six portfolio operators fill #2–#7 across corporate dispatch, a dedicated Sprinter platform, premium cabin, shuttle, self-drive, and overflow tiers; the real chauffeured operators Blacklane and Carmel close the list at #8 and #9.

 The 2026 point-to-point ranking